k0perX-X/GRUB/README.md

     $ sudo docker stop grub

-Delete command (the data in the folder specified at the first start remains):
+Delete command (the data in the folder specified at the first start will be saved):

     $ sudo docker rm grub